Learn Korean With K-Dramas: How to Watch K-Dramas to Learn Korean

 The pause and predict method

 This forces active engagement.
 You can't zone out when you're constantly trying to predict dialogue.
-It also reveals gaps in your vocabulary and grammar that you can target in your study sessions.
+It also reveals gaps in your grammar, words and phrases that you can target in your study sessions.

 Vocabulary extraction